Kärkölä Church

-The Kärkölä Church is a church of the Hollola Parish[fi] in Kärkölä, Päijät-Häme.
+The Kärkölä Church is a church of the Hollola Parish[fi] in Kärkölä, Päijät-Häme, Southern Finland.
 The red-brick church is designed in the Neo-Gothic style and is a long church.
 The church was designed by Ludvig Isak Lindqvist[fi].

 The memorial in the church's war cemetery was designed by sculptor Viktor Jansson in 1949.

 History

 The current red-brick Kärkölä Church was constructed between 1887–1889 in the Neo-Gothic style, based on the designs of architect Ludvig Isak Lindqvist.
 It was consecrated on Michaelmas in 1889.
 The church seats approximately 500 people.

 The bells from the old church were moved to the new church's belfry.

 The altarpiece painted by an unknown artist and the light fixtures were also moved to the new church.

 The current 26-stop pipe organ was acquired in 1966 from Kangasalan Urkutehdas.
 The last major renovation was completed in 1989 for the church's 100th anniversary.